${\mathcal K}$-monotonicity and feedback synthesis for incrementally stable networks: Co-Design of Cone and Controller

 \subsection{Co-Design Monotonicity and (Differential) Dissipativity}

-The next step is to develop a co-design strategy to satisfy the conditions of Theorem \ref{thm:EDD}. \begin{secprob} Given the supply rate $r^\top \delta u - q^\top \delta y$, find a full-column rank $K$ and a state feedback $F$ such that the closed-loop system
+The next step is to develop a co-design strategy to satisfy the conditions of Theorem \ref{thm:EDD}. \begin{secprob} Given the supply rate $r^\top \delta u - q^\top \delta y$, find a matrix $K$ with ${\rm rank} \; K = n$ and a state feedback $F$ such that the closed-loop system

 is $\cK$-monotone and exponentially differentially dissipative. \red \end{secprob}